Grounded Theory and Situated Analysis

 4) “Memoing” are notes you take during the whole process, these too are important as resources, as iterative reflection is seen as central to the process.

-Adele Clarke, student of Anselm Strauss: Situated Analysis – stressing postmodern dimensions (reflexive elements, eliminate claims to objective neutrality, include non-human actants).
+Adele Clarke, student of Anselm Strauss, calls her version Situated Analysis – stressing postmodern dimensions (reflexive elements, eliminate claims to objective neutrality, include non-human actants).
+This example covers RU486, the birth control pill used as either emergency contraception or to induce an abortion.

 |1) Messy situational map – a brainstorm of all the possible groups and actors involved (including those who are silent or implicated)|